ssnepenthe/apheleia-cli/README.md

 ## Usage

-I think this is best explained through examples, so let's demonstrate some different ways we might implements the [`example hello` command from the WP-CLI handbook commands cookbook](https://make.wordpress.org/cli/handbook/guides/commands-cookbook/#annotating-with-phpdoc).
+I think this is best explained through examples, so let's demonstrate some different ways we might implement the [`example hello` command from the WP-CLI handbook commands cookbook](https://make.wordpress.org/cli/handbook/guides/commands-cookbook/#annotating-with-phpdoc).

 The intended primary approach is to write self contained command classes: